Oracle-Efficient Online Learning and Auction Design: Additional Applications

 In this section, we answer an open problem raised by Daskalakis and Syrgkanis~\citep{DS16} regarding the existence of an oracle-based no-regret algorithm for optimal bidding in Simultaneous Second-Price Auctions.
 We show that our Oracle-Based Generalized FTPL algorithm used with an appropriate implementable and admissible translation matrix can be used to obtain such an algorithm.

 A \emph{Simultaneous Second-Price Auction (SiSPA)}~\cite{christodoulou2008bayesian, bhawalkar2011welfare, feldman2013simultaneous} is a mechanism for allocating $k$ items to $n$ bidders.
 Each bidder $i\le n$ submits $k$ simultaneous bids denoted by a vector of bids $\vec b_i$.
-The mechanism allocates each item using a second-price auction based on the bids solely submitted for this item, while breaking ties in favor of bidders with larger indices.
-For each item $j$, the winner is charged $p_j$, the second highest bid for that item.
+The mechanism allocates each item using a second-price auction based on the bids solely submitted for this item, while breaking ties in favor of bidders with lower indices.
+For each item $j$, the winner is charged $p_j$, the second highest bid for that item (in the presence of ties, the numerical value of $p_j$ may coincide with the value of the winning bid).
 Each bidder $i$ has a fixed combinatorial valuation function $v_i: \set{0,1}^k \rightarrow [0,1]$ over bundles of items.
 Then, the total utility of bidder $i$ who is allocated the bundle $\vq_i\in\set{0,1}^k$ is $v_i(\vq_i) - \vec p\inprod\vq_i$, where $\vec p$ is the vector of second largest bids across all items.

-We consider the problem of optimal bidding in a SiSPA from the perspective of the first bidder.
-Hereafter, we drop the indices of the players from the notation.
+We consider the problem of optimal bidding in a SiSPA from the perspective of the last bidder.
+Hereafter, we drop the indices of the bidders from the notation.
 From this perspective, the utility of the bidder only depends on its bid $\vec b$ and the threshold vector $\vec p$ of the second largest bids.
 The online optimal bidding problem is defined as follows.